-Some the best Indian Spices you must know and use in your daily meals are:
+Some the best Indian Spices online you must know and use in your daily meals are:

 Turmeric (Haldi): Turmeric is a great anti-inflammatory, but without the piperine from black pepper, its effects are diminished.
 Make sure to include at least a dash of black pepper in your recipes if you want to consume it for health benefits.
 Usually only a teaspoon is used to flavour and colour a dish for a family of four.